 How much does Lot Tracking cost?

-NOTE: The information provided on this page is intended to provide general description of the FEFO/ Lot tracking program at Deliverr.
-It remains the customer's obligation to comply with any product recalls, and inform Deliverr of any special handling or compliance requirements regarding the products it provides to the network.
-Deliverr, does not assume compliance responsibility regarding recalls and any information provided in the FEFO or lot tracking service offerings is informational in nature only Deliverr makes no representations or warranties of accuracy in any information provided.
+The information provided on this page is intended to provide general description of the FEFO and Lot tracking program at Deliverr/Shopify.
+It remains the customer's obligation to comply with any product recalls, and inform Deliverr/Shopify of any special handling or compliance requirements regarding the products it provides to the network.
+Deliverr/Shopify does not assume compliance responsibility regarding recalls or expiration date fulfillment, and any information provided in the FEFO or lot tracking service offerings is informational in nature only.
+Deliverr/Shopify makes no representations or warranties of accuracy in any information provided.
 The specific service levels vary by merchant.

 Frequently Asked Questions (FAQs)

-1. Does FEFO and Lot Tracking apply to existing inventory in the Deliverr network?
+1. Do FEFO and Lot Tracking apply to existing inventory in the Deliverr network?

 No, FEFO and Lot Tracking will only apply to inbounds that are created after FEFO and/or Lot Tracking are enabled for a SKU.